Mount Glorious: Geography

-Mount Glorious is a mountain which is part of the D'Aguilar Range and is a suburb in Moreton Bay Region.
+Mount Glorious is a mountain which is part of the D'Aguilar Range and is a suburb in City of Moreton Bay.
 It is 41.1 km by road north-west of the Brisbane CBD.
 The forest that surrounds the mountain village is part of Brisbane Forest Park and the D'Aguilar National Park.

 The locality has the following mountains (from north to south):